janpaulpl/janpaulpl.github.io/_publications/25_popv.md

 type:
 category: presentation
 conf: POPV
-in: "Principles of Programming and Verification seminar"
+in: "Principles of Programming and Verification Seminar at Boston University"
 year: 2025
 month: October
 dates: 1